Skip to Content

 I tried to make the various owl shapes so that they are the size that you will need if you’re using a medium-sized pine cone to make yours (which is also about the size of a medium sized apple) .

-If you need larger or smaller shape sizes maybe try uploading it to Canva or another photo editing software and adjusting it as needed.
+If you need larger or smaller shape sizes maybe try printing it at a different size and adjusting it as needed.

 How To: Making Owls With Pine Cones